thottiamrp/modernweb-2019dec9/Labs/Ch07-JS/2conditionals/README.md

     ```

 1. If today is Monday, display "Back to work!"
-    If today is Wednesday, display "Over the hump!"
+    If today is Wedneday, display "Over the hump!"
     If today is Saturday or Sunday, display "It is the weekend!"
     For all other days, display "It is a weekday".